taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 * building taskcluster clients, that provide language-level programming interfaces to taskcluster APIs
-* refreshing taskcluster docs site, that displays information about taskcluster APIs
+* refreshing `taskcluster-raw-docs` AWS S3 bucket, which is used by taskcluster docs site, that displays information about taskcluster APIs
 * generating taskcluster command line tools, that provide command line interfaces to taskcluster APIs (such as `taskcluster-cli`)